radical-cybertools/radical.entk/docs/install.rst

 Installing Ensemble Toolkit
 ===========================

-Installing Ensemble Toolkit using Pypi, or Git
+Installing Ensemble Toolkit using virtualenv
 ----------------------------------------------

 To install the Ensemble Toolkit, we need to create a virtual environment.